Jackson-DKMG/catDetector/README.md

 The YOLO weights are not included here (400 Mo+).
 They can be downloaded from Darknet's github.<br>
 The version I'm using is https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-p6.weights, but there are others, lighter ones at https://github.com/AlexeyAB/darknet/releases.

+UPDATE: model is yolov5x6.
+If using the docker version, the model is downloaded when building the image.

 **DOCKERFILE**